lambdatoast/ironhtml/README.md

 ## What is IronHTML?

-IronHTML is minimal HTML library for Scala with a functional approach.
+IronHTML is a minimal HTML library for Scala with a functional approach.

 ## References